 If you cannot get anyone to give you their media directly, another method for cycling a fish tank is to use the “filter squeezins.”

 Simply take your friend’s mature sponge and squeeze it out into your tank.
-It will leave a nasty looking cloud of gunk, but all that gunk will get sucked into your new filter.
+It will leave a nasty-looking cloud of gunk, but all that gunk will get sucked into your new filter.
 This gunk is covered in bacteria and will help jump-start your cycle.
 It also spreads the bacteria around the tank.

 Don’t worry about the unsightly gunk or clouding of the water, this can be dealt with later when you do a water change.

 The main disadvantage of this method is you risk introducing pathogens into your new tank.
-Be sure the filter squeezins is coming from a source you trust.
+Be sure the filter squeezins are coming from a source you trust.
 We prefer to see the source aquarium first.
 If it is a long-standing tank with lots of happy fish, you’re probably in the clear.